Tina Turner: Later career: 2001–2021

 Turner received the 2018 Grammy Lifetime Achievement Award and her second memoir, My Love Story, was released in October 2018.
 In 2020, she came out of retirement to collaborate with Norwegian producer Kygo on a remix of "What's Love Got to Do with It".
-With this release, she became the first artist to have a top 40 hit in seven consecutive decades in the UK.
+With this release, she became the first artist to have a Top 40 hit in seven consecutive decades in the UK.

 In 2020, Turner released her third book, Happiness Becomes You: A Guide to Changing Your Life for Good.
 She co-wrote the book with American author Taro Gold and Swiss singer Regula Curti.
 It was chosen by Amazon's editors as a Best Nonfiction book of 2020.
-In 2021, Turner appeared in the documentary film Tina directed by Dan Lindsay and T. J. Martin.
+In 2021, Turner appeared in the HBO documentary film Tina directed by Dan Lindsay and T. J. Martin.

 In October 2021, Turner sold her music rights to BMG Rights Management for an estimated $50 million, with Warner Music still handling distribution of her music.
 Later that month, Turner was inducted into the Rock and Roll Hall of Fame as a solo artist, accepting her award via satellite from her home near Zurich, Switzerland.